bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/converting.rst

    Convert Project Wizard - Convert Page

-Once the converter has finished use the *Copy Log* or *Open Log* buttons to copy the log or open the log file (that is stored in the logs folder of your project) in an editor.
+Once the converter has finished, use the *Copy Log* or *Open Log* buttons to copy the log or open the log file (that is stored in the logs folder of your project) in an editor.
 Press *Finish* to close the wizard, or *< Back* to execute another converter.